-During the current year the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for accounting periods beginning 1 April 2022.
+During the current year the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for accounting periods beginning 1 April 2023.
 This adoption did not have a material effect on the accounting policies of the Company.

-4 Summary of significant accounting policies
+4 Summary of material accounting policies

-The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
+The material accounting policies applied in the preparation of these financial statements are set out below.
+These policies have been consistently applied to all the years presented in the financial statements, unless otherwise stated.
+Management seeks not to reduce the understandability of these financial statements by obscuring material information with immaterial information.
+Hence, only material accounting policy information is disclosed, where relevant, in the related disclosure notes.